achon/sramm/README.md

 And then continue your analysis with your filtered BAM file.

+### VariantGraph output
+Variant Graph does not natively report 'AS' tags in their BAM files.
+There is a 'refpos-table' output option using the '-v' flag that SRAMM has a parser for:

+`vg map -v ...`

+Then rename the file to have a .vg file extension that SRAMM will parse.

+`python3 sramm.py stats vg_10k_pe.vg`

 ## Use Cases
 Below are some generalized use cases SRAMM was developed for.